tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/Activities/02-Stu_Do_Hypothetical_Models/README.md

 ## Instructions

-For each of the following scenarios, think about a model that you might create to predict the outcome of interest.
-With a partner, discuss what is being predicted and which evaluation metrics might be most important to use to compare the effectiveness of models.
+Working with a partner, review the following scenarios and think about what type of model you could create to predict the outcome of interest.
+Discuss what is being predicted, and which evaluation metrics would be the most productive for comparing the effectiveness of models.

 1. A company wants to block phishing messages—predict whether an email is spam or not spam.